kafkaesc/kafkaesc/README.md

 ### Recent Projects

 * ***[Lenguau](https://kafkaesc.github.io/Lenguau/)*** 🧿 Leng-wow!
 I built this project to help myself and a few friends practice English-Spanish vocabulary.
 Pick a game and a category and go off!
 The entire site and its README files are all bilingual.
 * ***[Call-Me-Ishmael](https://kafkaesc.github.io/Call-Me-Ishmael/)*** 🐋 The hyphens are part of the name.
 This project has a chat window where you can send a text ("Call me, Ishmael") using HTML elements with various Angular event handlers.
 Learn how different HTML elements will behave, and how to avoid unexpected behavior for keyboard-focused or keyboard-dependent users.
+* ***[Cat Summoner](https://kafkaesc.github.io/Cat-Summoner/)*** 🐱 Make new friends.
+Cat Summoner is a simple site where you can summon different cats and save their photos to your Catbook.

 ### Start a conversation